tc39/notes/meetings/2019-07/july-23.md

 CLA: I'm wondering if this change in BigInt literals blocks current PR somehow

-LBR: I think it’s a timely question and important to be addressed.
+LEO: I think it’s a timely question and important to be addressed.

 ## Ecma404 Update